link to homepage

 Many of the above suggestions are particularly relevant to start-up businesses who often have no experience of buying print and are consequently quite vulnerable.

-Tha main three points to remember are:
+The main points to remember are:

-• If you are employing a designer, ask him/her to explain how each job will be produced.
+- If you are employing a designer, ask him/her to explain how each job will be produced.
 If you cannot get a suitable answer call your print supplier for help.

-• If none of the above makes any sense don't worry, just call your print supplier and get the advice you need.
+- If none of the above makes any sense don’t worry, just call your print supplier and get the advice you need.
+It could save you a lot of money and heartache in the future!

 We hope the above has proved useful to you and should you have any queries that haven't been covered here, we will be only too happy to assist.